openchronology/database/README.md

 `sql/`.
 There is a slight order requirement between those SQL files - see the `build-init.sh` script for details.

+It will also build the `cron-runner/` project with `cargo` - ensure you have the Rust toolchain installed, as the binary is copied to the docker environment.
+The `cron-runner` executable will run alongside the PostgreSQL and PostgREST containers, as it will interact with the database to do routine actions.

 Philosophy
 ----------